maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 - With a second USB cable connect the port labeled "USB" also to the development PC.
   On my PC this means COM4 appears.
   Also a JTAG device pops up (if not, maybe you need Zadig, see section Installs above).
+  In other words, we deal with a composite USB device with two services JTAG and CDC.

   ![Devices 2](devices2.png)